 Strategically significant Definition Climate change Managing physical climate-related risks and minimising Sage's carbon footprint and opportunities to reduce greenhouse gas emissions across the value chain, hence seeking to manage climate transition risk.
 In addition, helping customers reduce carbon emissions associated with the use of Sage products by providing energy-efficient software and carbon accounting solutions.
 Cyber security and data privacy Managing and mitigating risks related to the use of customer data and the collection, retention, and use of sensitive, confidential user data.
 Issues can arise from incidents such as data breaches involving personally identifiable information.
 Diversity, equity, and inclusion Ensuring zero tolerance for discrimination of any kind across Sage's business and creating meaningful opportunities for colleagues and communities.
 Innovation to empower customers and SMBs Developing products and services that will advance developments in the technology software industry and increase the value we deliver for Sage's customers.
-Very important very uniportant Definition Colleague development and retention Definition Attracting, engaging and retaining a highly talented workforce, by providing the right conditions for Sage's colleagues to carry out their work to the highest standard.
-Colleague development Attracting, engaging and retaining a highly talented workforce, by providing the right conditions for Sage's colleagues to carry out their work to the highest Colleague development and retention Attracting, engaging and retaining a highly talented workforce, by providing the right conditions for Sage's colleagues to carry out their work to the highest standard.
+Very important Definition Colleague development and retention Attracting, engaging and retaining a highly talented workforce, by providing the right conditions for Sage's colleagues to carry out their work to the highest standard.
+5 and retention standard.
 Managing ethical issues surrounding data and AI to ensure that biases within algorithms are reduced and data is used to support positive environmental

-Material topics--definitions-continued
+Material topics-definitions-continued